Get access to exclusive updates, the latest news and the inside scoop 🍨

 This feature allows customers to verify product details such as pricing and quantity within the pin before clicking 'Visit Site’ before browsers are directed to a product page on site.

-Rich Pin data will update immediately whenever any updates are made to a store's products, so you'll never have to worry about your Pinterest board being out of sync.
+Note: Rich Pin data will update immediately whenever any updates are made to a store's products, so you'll never have to worry about your Pinterest board being out of sync.

 Price: Free to install.